Populist Party (Turkey): Elections

-The MGK banned SODEP, the main rival of the HP for the mantle of the CHP: as the sole heir of the CHP, the HP received 30.5 percent of the vote in the general election of 6 November 1983.
+The MGK banned the Social Democracy Party (SODEP), the main rival of the HP for the mantle of the CHP: as the sole heir of the CHP, the HP received 30.5 percent of the vote in the general election of 6 November 1983.
 The HP became the main opposition party.
 However this support could not be maintained in the local elections on 21 March 1984 as SODEP was now permitted to stand and the majority of the former CHP votes were redirected to SODEP.
 The HP had to be content with a 8.8 percent, which meant a loss of nearly 75 percent of its vote in less than five months.

 Merging with SODEP

 At the party's congress on 27 June 1985, Necdet Calp lost his position as chair to Aydın Güven Gürkan.
 Gürkan met with Rahşan Ecevit, who was planning to found the DSP party, and Erdal İnönü, the chairman of SODEP, for a possible merger.
 Although Ecevit was reluctant, İnönü, who had already proposed a merger of all CHP supporters, was an enthusiastic supporter of merging the two parties.
 On 3 November 1985, SODEP merged with the HP. İnönü agreed to give up his seat during the merger period.
-The new party formed by this fusion was named the Social Democrat Populist Party (Sosyal Demokrat Halkçı Parti) with the abbreviation SHP, which resembled that of CHP and a party flag with 6 arrows which resembled that of the CHP.
+The new party formed by this fusion was named the Social Democrat Populist Party (Sosyal Demokrat Halkçı Parti) with the abbreviation SHP, which resembled that of CHP and a party flag with six arrows which resembled that of the CHP.
 The abbreviation SHP should not be confused with the same abbreviation used by the similarly-named but distinct Social Democratic People's Party after 2002.